HARP DIARY | Mytholmroyd & Stockport

 The ultimate guide to booking a harpist for your wedding.

 So you’re getting married?
 Congratulations!
 You’d like a harpist to play for your wedding?
 You obviously have excellent taste.
-I thought I’d write this guide for happy couples to try to answer some of the questions I get asked when being booked to play for a wedding.
+I thought I’d write this guide for happy couples to try to answer some of the questions you might be asking yourselves.

 The first thing to do is email me (my email address is angelinaegerton@gmail.com).
 I’m very friendly and would love to hear from you.
 We can chat about anything you like but it’s helpful if I have the following information: